casainho/temperature_humidity_sensor_eink_display/README.md

 # DIY Temperature and Humidity sensor using EInk display

+**CURRENT STATE**: on hold as with 3xAAA NiMh batteries, the system only works for a few hours.
+I am waiting for a diferent DC-DC module in the hope it can improve.

+The system seems to take arround 90mA at 3.3V, during 8 seconds, to read the sensor and update the display.

 [<img src=prototype_01-2023.02.24.jpg width=300>](prototype_01-2023.02.24.jpg)

 This is a simple DIY Temperature and Humidity sensor, with a small EInk display and integration with Home Assistant.